Why NomisLens exists

 NomisLens does.

-Many critical applications — medical software, clinic tools, legacy enterprise systems — don't respond to standard OS zoom.
+Many critical applications, like medical software, clinic tools, and legacy enterprise systems, don't respond to standard OS zoom.
 For people with low vision conditions like Stargardt's disease, that's not a minor inconvenience.
 It's a barrier to doing their job.

 NomisLens works at the pixel level, capturing what's actually on your screen and magnifying it inside a floating bubble.
 It doesn't care what app is underneath.
 It just works.